Adding and pinning

 - Peer starts “tracking” CID

 - The tracking process waits for the “ipfs pin add” operation to succeed.
+The pinning operation may time out based on when was the last block received by ipfs, not based on the total amount of time spent pinning.

 pin ls vs